absolomb/absolomb.github.io/_posts/2018-07-24-VulnServer-GTER.md

 s.close()
 ```

-In the crash variable I've broken up the NOPs into two separate lengths, this is a marker as to where short negative JMP will take us back into our buffer, which is right after 29 NOPs.
+In the crash variable I've broken up the NOPs into two separate lengths, this is a marker as to where the short negative JMP will take us back into our buffer, which is right after 29 NOPs.
 We can see that we have a measly 122 bytes to work with before we run into our JMP ESP address.
 To put this in perspective a non encoded Metasploit `windows/shell_reverse_tcp` is 324 bytes, however that will have nulls which won't be useable.
 An encoded version without nulls will be roughly 351 bytes using shikata_ga_nai as an encoder.
 So we roughly have a third of the required space for this payload.

 ### Diving In